yashdv/Proxy-server-with-cache/README.md

 Note:

-The server makes the request sent by client to "proxy.iiit.ac.in" If you want to make to the host directly then replace the line 177 in thread.cpp by
+The server makes the request sent by client to "proxy.iiit.ac.in".

+If you want to make to the host directly then replace the line 177 in thread.cpp by

 	"if ((rv = getaddrinfo(hostname, "80", &hints, &servinfo)) != 0)"